 We document a memory-based mechanism associated with investor overconfidence.
 In Studies 1 and 2, investors were asked to recall their most important trades in the recent past and then reported investing confidence and trading frequency.
 After the study, they looked up and reported the actual returns of these trades.
 In both studies, investors were biased to recall returns as higher than achieved, and larger memory biases were associated with greater overconfidence and trading frequency.
 The design of Study 2 allowed us to separately investigate the effects of two types of memory biases: distortion and selective forgetting.
 Both types of bias were present and were independently associated with overconfidence and trading frequency.
 Study 3 was an incentive-compatible experiment in which overconfidence and trading frequency were reduced when participants looked up previous consequential trades compared to when they reported them from memory.

-We use party-identifying language – like “Liberal Media” and “MAGA”– to identify Republican users on the investor social platform StockTwits.
-Using a difference-in-difference design, we find that the beliefs of partisan Republicans about equities remain relatively unfazed during the COVID-19 pandemic, while other users become considerably more pessimistic.
-In cross-sectional tests, we find Republicans become relatively more optimistic about stocks that suffered the most from COVID-19, but more pessimistic about Chinese stocks.
+Abstract.
+We use party-identifying language—like “liberal media” and “MAGA”—to identify Republican users on the investor social platform StockTwits.
+Using a difference-in-difference design, we find that partisan Republicans remain relatively unfazed in their beliefs about equities during the COVID-19 pandemic, while other users become considerably more pessimistic.
+In cross-sectional tests, we find Republicans become relatively more optimistic about stocks that suffered the most during the COVID-19 crisis, but more pessimistic about Chinese stocks.
 Finally, stocks with the greatest partisan disagreement on StockTwits have significantly more trading in the broader market, explaining 28% of the increase in stock turnover during the pandemic.

-We study the sources of investor disagreement using sentiment expressed by investors on a social media investing platform, combined with information on the users’ investment approaches (e.g., technical, fundamental).
-We examine how much of overall disagreement is driven by different information sets versus differential interpretation of the same information, by studying disagreement within and across investment approaches.
-We find that differences of opinion across investment approaches account for 47.7% of the overall disagreement at the firm-day level.
-Moreover, changes in our measures of disagreement robustly forecast abnormal trading volume, suggesting that our measures proxy well for disagreement in the wider market.
-Our findings suggest that improvements to informational efficiency of financial markets by regulators will not completely erode high trading volume and stock market volatility.
+Abstract.
+We study sources of investor disagreement using sentiment of investors from a social media investing platform, combined with information on the users' investment approaches (e.g., technical, fundamental).
+We examine how much of overall disagreement is driven by different information sets versus differential interpretation of information by studying disagreement within and across investment approaches.
+Overall disagreement is evenly split between both sources of disagreement, but within-group disagreement is more tightly related to trading volume than cross-group disagreement.
+Although both sources of disagreement are important, our findings suggest that information differences are more important for trading than differences across market approaches.

 Andrew Long, Phil Fernbach, Bart de Langhe (2018) Circle of Incompetence: Sense of Understanding as an Improper Guide to Investment Risk.
 Journal of Marketing Research, 55(4), 474-488.